Fredrick-Kiboi/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 - Home directory path for the user
 **Requirements:**
   - You must use the while loop (for and until are forbidden)

+12. **Tell the story of passwd** <br>
+*#advanced* <br>
+**Read:**
+  - IFS (internal field separator)
+  - Understanding /etc/passwd
+- The file /etc/passwd has already been covered in a previous project and you should be familiar with it.
+Today we will make up a story based on it.

+- Write a Bash script that displays the content of the file /etc/passwd, using the while loop + IFS.
+- Format: The user USERNAME is part of the GROUP_ID gang, lives in HOME_DIRECTORY and rides COMMAND/SHELL.
+USER ID's place is protected by the passcode PASSWORD, more info about the user here: USER ID INFO

+- Requirements:
+- You must use the while loop (for and until are forbidden)